ActianCorp/integration-platform-docs/docs/integration-manager/configurations/dataflow-usage.md

 1. Create a new Job Config.
 2. Upload your Json Graph as the package (must have .json extension).
 3. Optionally upload a properties file named `override.properties` to the Files section, which will be injected using the<br /> `--overridefile` command line option.
 4. Optionally add entries to the Macros section, which will be injected using the "--override" command line option.
-Each macro can only override an operator within the graph, and must use the convention of
+Each macro can only override an operator within the graph, and must use the following convention:

-    > MacroName=&lt;<code>operatorName.operatorProperty</code>> and
+    > MacroName=<code>operatorName.operatorProperty</code> and
-    > MacroValue=&lt;<code>overrideTextValue</code>>.
+    > MacroValue=<code>overrideTextValue</code>.

    Note that the macro value text will be escaped accordingly when the command is constructed.

 5. You can also take advantage of two special Integration Manager variables within your macro values:
     * `$(LOCAL_JOB_SPEC_DIR)` - This will resolve to the runtime working directory where your RushScript and additional files are located.
     * `$(LOCAL_JOB_OUT_DIR)` - This will resolve to the runtime output directory if you need to retrieve output files.
 Any files written to this location will be available at: `{api_url}/jobs/{job-id}/out` after the job has completed.